 Not long ago, I had a chance to test several entry-level DSLRs side by side and review which ones were the best.
-Today, I’d like to circle back and rank some of these cameras for photographers who are trying to decide on a DSLR, either for yourself or as a gift; it’s that time of year, after all.
+Today, I’d like to circle back and rank some of these cameras for photographers who are trying to decide on a DSLR, either for yourself or as a gift.
 Hopefully this list gives you a good idea of which camera will be right for you.

 Mid-2019 Update: Since this article was first published, almost every camera on the list below has changed in price, some more than others.
 The rankings below have been updated accordingly.